GabeScott/standard-works-vault/General Conference/1972 October - Watch the Switches in Your Life.md

 That piece of steel was a switch point, and the car that should have been in Newark, New Jersey, was in New Orleans, Louisiana, thirteen hundred miles away.

 So it is with our lives—a cigarette smoked, a can of beer drunk at a party, a shot of Speed taken on a dare, a careless giving in to an impulse on a date.
 Each has thrown a switch in the life of a boy that put him on a track that carried him far away from what might have been a great and foreordained calling.
-And as Nephi said, “... thus the devil cheateth their souls and leadeth them away carefully down to hell.”
-(2 Ne.
-28:21.)
+And as Nephi said, “… thus the devil cheateth their souls and leadeth them away carefully down to hell.” ([[2 Nephi 28.21|2 Ne.
+28:21]].)

 I hold in my hand a small package that I bought in Switzerland.
-Do you remember the movie Sound of Music, with its final, beautiful song, “The Edelweiss Song”?
+Do you remember the movie *Sound of Music,* with its final, beautiful song, “The Edelweiss Song”?
 It speaks of the flower of the Alps—“small and white, clean and bright, bless my homeland forever.”

 This is a package of Edelweiss seed.
 The seeds are tiny, like small dry flecks of pepper.
 But on the face of the package is pictured what they might become—the mature plant, the flower that grows high in the Swiss and Austrian Alps, that weathers the storms that rage through those mountains, that blooms beneath the snow, that gives beauty to Alpine slopes and meadows.
 These tiny seeds have within them the potential for vigorous and beautiful life.
 They have become the symbol of a sturdy people—“small and white, clean and bright,” blessing a great land forever.

 So it is with boys.
 There lies within you an incalculable potential for good.
 The small day-to-day decisions will determine the course of your lives.

-Therefore, be smart.
-The Lord has blessed each of you with greater capacity than you realize.
+Therefore, *be smart.* The Lord has blessed each of you with greater capacity than you realize.
 Your I.Q. may not be the highest in the world.
 So what?
 Our jails are filled with clever men who were anything but smart.
 I have concluded that the work of the world is not done by intellectual geniuses.
 It is done by men of ordinary capacity who use their abilities in an extraordinary manner.
 As a member of this church you have the obligation to seek learning and to improve your skills.

 It matters not whether you choose to be merchant, teacher, carpenter, plumber, mechanic, doctor, or to follow any other honorable vocation.
 The important thing is that you qualify to be useful workers in society.
 It is so easy and so tragic to become a drifter, a drop-out.
 It is so challenging and so satisfying to be a producer.
 In so doing, you will bless not only your own lives and the lives of those you serve, but you will also bring honor to and respect for The Church of Jesus Christ of Latter-day Saints.
 For your identity as a Mormon will be recognized and the image of the Church will be improved by reason of the opinion which others have of you as you serve them.
 You cannot afford ever to do cheap or shoddy work.
 You bear the priesthood of God.

-Be clean.
-“Be ye clean that bear the vessels of the Lord.”
-(D&C 38:42.)
+*Be clean.* “Be ye clean that bear the vessels of the Lord.” ([[D&C 38.42|D&C 38:42]].)
 Be ye clean that handle and administer the sacrament of the Lord’s Supper.

 With President Lee we recently stood in the Garden of Gethsemane in Jerusalem where in agony the Lord foresaw the terrible suffering he must endure, suffering so intense that it caused even the Son of God to bleed at every pore.
 There he was mocked and betrayed and delivered into the hands of wicked men.